Sourav0364/mini-clinic-glassmorphic/README.md

 If you want, I can:
 - Export these diagrams as PNG/SVG files and add them to the repo.
 - Generate a printable one-page PDF readme (slide) with these visuals.
-- Add a short demo script (step-by-step) you can follow in a 3-5 minute interview.
+- Add a short demo script (step-by-step) you can follow in a 3-5 minute walkthrough.

 Tell me which of the three you'd like and I'll implement it next.